zwrankin/zwrankin.github.io/README.md

 ## Usage
-To serve locally, navigate to the directory root and run `bundle exec jekyll serve`.
+To serve locally, navigate to the directory root and run `bundle exec jekyll serve`, with the optional `--incremental` flag.
 You could also manually run `bundle` to update, then `jekyll serve`.